smartdevicelink/sdl_evolution/nnnn-batch-rpc-processing.md

 ## Alternatives considered
-Adding new RPC's to allow for arrays of RPC's like ChoiceSets and AddCommands was briefly considered, however the BATCH_RPC flow provides a more generic and suitable approach for usability and long-term maintenance.
+Adding new RPC's to allow for arrays of RPC's like AddCommands, DeleteCommands, CreateInteractionChoiceSets, DeleteInteractionChoiceSets has been considered.
+Creating a weight system for each RPC that identifies prioirty for each message (e.g. A Show request would have a higher priority than an AddCommand).
+Updating the messaging queue from both core and mobile standpoints to process RPC's based on priority.
+Identify and design compression / decompression routines at the protocol level to allow for a large amount of JSON to be transferred quickly over low bandwidth transports -- update Core and Mobile platforms to reflect these changes.